360MonoDepth: High-Resolution 360{\deg} Monocular Depth Estimation: The 360MonoDepth framework

 \subsection{Tangent disparity map estimation}

 We use monocular depth estimation on each individual tangent image to predict dense disparity maps that will be aligned and merged in the next steps.
 Specifically, we use MiDaS v2 \cite{RanftLHSK2021} and v3 \cite{RanftBK2021} for their state-of-the-art performance for both indoor and outdoor images.
-Nevertheless, our framework is agnostic to the specific method used for perspective monocular depth estimation, and it will thus directly benefit from future performance improvements in these methods.
+Nevertheless, our framework is agnostic to the specific perspective monocular depth estimator and will benefit from future improvements.

 MiDaS predicts disparity maps that correspond to inverse depth, but with an unknown scale factor and shift offset due to its scale- and shift-invariant training procedure.
 Our method works consistently in disparity space, as this improves the numerical stability during the optimisation in \cref{sec:dispmap-alignment}, particularly for distant parts of the environment.